yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yb-tserver.md

 ### Performance flags

-Use the followings two flags to select the SSTable compression type.
+Use the following two flags to select the SSTable compression type.

 ##### --enable_ondisk_compression